 Instructor and Associate Director of the Arete Initiative, Kenan Institute for Ethics

-John Rose assists the Arete Initiative in sponsoring scholarship and learning opportunities focused on recovering and sustaining the virtues in contemporary life, especially in the workplace, university, and public square.
+John Rose is Associate Director of the Arete Initiative.
+In addition to helping coordinate Arete’s programming, John teaches courses in Happiness and Human Flourishing, Christian Ethics, Conservatism, and Political Polarization.
 His research concerns the tradition of virtue ethics and Christian theology.
 Originally from Iowa, John holds a BA in religion from Wabash College, an MTS from Duke Divinity School, and a PhD in Theology from Princeton Theological Seminary.

 Associate Professor of African & African American Studies, Biology, Community & Family Medicine